fscorrupt/awesome-stars/README.md

 ## Vue

+- [Mawthuq-Software/Wireguard-Manager-GUI](https://github.com/Mawthuq-Software/Wireguard-Manager-GUI) - The front-end GUI for the wireguard manager and API.
 - [ViewTube/viewtube](https://github.com/ViewTube/viewtube) - ▶️ ViewTube: The open source, privacy-conscious way to enjoy your favorite YouTube content.
 - [cmd430/vue-dashboard](https://github.com/cmd430/vue-dashboard) - A Dashboard for showing information about a Plex, Tautulli, Sonarr and Radarr Media server
 - [dullage/flatnotes](https://github.com/dullage/flatnotes) - A self-hosted, database-less note taking web app that utilises a flat folder of markdown files for storage.